 - Fill up your car and continue as usual.

-Follow this steps.
+Follow these steps.
 If you select in the main screen credit card and swipe your linked credit card, the system won’t recognize your linked card and you won’t earn any miles.
 It took me a long time to figure that out and not even the phone agents seem to know about that.
 The screens could slightly differ, depending on what kind of system they use at the pump.

 This is the easiest way to use your linked card.
 It’s also very convenient as you don’t have to swipe an additional card to get your miles.
 Besides the United Miles, you will also earn points and miles for purchases with your linked payment card.
-If you link a credit card, make sure to use a credit card which gets extra points/miles for fuel purchases (travel expenses).
+If you link a credit card, make sure to use a credit card that gets extra points/miles for fuel purchases (travel expenses).
 Not every card earns bonuses in that category, so check your card(s).

 Collecting miles by filling up your car, probably won’t give you a free flight anytime soon, but it adds to all the other ways you can earn United miles and it stops your point from expiring if you have no other activity on your United account.

-Whats your story?
+What’s your story?
 Have you signed up for an account yet and encountered similar issues?
 Let us know in the comments.

 Peter has a passion for Traveling, Photography, and Geocaching.
 These are the best ingredients for amazing adventures all over the globe.
 “Traveling is fun, no matter if you stay in a luxury hotel or travel like a backpacker.”
 Peter shares his experiences on his Blog www.gatetoadventures.com